push-protocol/push-website/blog/2024-12-09-faq-push-chain/index.md

 The governance proposal for Push Chain introduces the layer 1 as a potential direction for the Push ecosystem.
 If approved, Push would then introduce tokenomics for feedback and discussion among the community.

+Push Chain would need a new token because an L1 token has a fundamentally different design and purpose than a token designed to incentivize the notifications protocol.
+A priority for Push Chain tokenomics is to ensure that all Push Protocol $PUSH holders are able to migrate their tokens to the Push Chain native token (ticker TBD).

 **Note: Push Chain mainnet is not live, nor is any token related to Push Chain besides Push Protocol [$PUSH](https://coinmarketcap.com/currencies/epns/ '$PUSH on CMC').** Any communication about Push Chain will come directly from the Push company website and X / Twitter handle.

 ---